 Let it be a family secret because you cannot trust anybody.
 The fewer people that know about you and your property, the safer you are.

 I remember it was a long night with the dream of courage.
 When my parents had to take my sister to the hospital because my sister had to give birth urgently, I was alone at home.
 I was 14 years old at the time.

 Yeah, I even turned off all the lights because I thought if I couldn’t see the thieves, they would not see anything either.
 I put obstacles to prevent the movement of intruders.
-I have a weapon hidden on the bed.
+I had a weapon hidden on the bed.

-I lay and waited for the sound of the cans, and started imagining.
+I lay and waited for the sound of the cans and started imagining.
 As a result, I fell asleep and slept soundly until morning.